linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Bond Valuation/Quantitative Models to Value Convertible Bonds.md

+---
+title: "Quantitative Models to Value Convertible Bonds"
+parent_directory: "III.
+Markets and Institutions/Encyclopedia of Financial Models/Volume I/Bond Valuation"
+formatted: "2025-12-21 09:55:00 AM"
+formatter_model: "grok-code-fast-1"
+cli_tool: "opencode"
+primary_tags:
+  - convertible bond valuation
+  - analytical pricing models
+  - numerical valuation methods
+  - Ingersoll convertible model
+  - binomial tree pricing
+secondary_tags:
+  - option embedded securities
+  - equity conversion options
+  - credit spread adjustments
+  - conversion probability trees
+  - monte carlo simulation
+  - trinomial tree models
+  - arbitrage opportunities
+  - hedge fund strategies
+cssclasses: academia
+---

 # Quantitative Models to Value Convertible Bonds

-FILIPPO STEFANINI

-Head of Hedge Funds and Manager Selection, Eurizon Capital SGR

-Abstract: Convertible bonds are bonds that give their holders the right to periodic coupon payments and, as of a fixed date, the right to convert the bonds into a fixed number of shares.
+Convertible bonds are bonds that give their holders the right to periodic coupon payments and, as of a fixed date, the right to convert the bonds into a fixed number of shares.
 If the bondholder decides to exercise his conversion right, instead of being paid back the par value of the bonds, he will receive a fixed number of shares in exchange.
 There are several options embedded in a convertible bond.
 There is obviously a call option on the underlying stock.
 All convertible bonds are callable.
 A convertible bond may be putable.
 The presence of all of these options complicates the valuation of convertible bonds.
 There are models that practitioners use for valuation purposes.
 These models are classified as analytical models and numerical models.

 Convertibles are ideal securities for arbitrage, because the convertible itself, namely the underlying stock and the associated derivatives, are traded along predictable ratios, and any discrepancy or misprice would give rise to arbitrage opportunities for fund managers.
 Traders use quantitative models to identify convertible bonds whose market value differs from their theoretical price.
 However, unlike callable bonds or putable bonds that have interest rate-embedded options, a convertible bond also has an embedded equity option.
 This complicates the quantitative modeling of these securities.

 Quantitative models, or valuation models, for convertible bonds are divided into two categories: analytical models and numerical models.
 In this entry, we describe the more commonly used model in both of these categories.

-# ANALYTICAL MODELS
+## ANALYTICAL MODELS

 Ingersoll (1977) proposed a valuation model for convertible bonds based on the option theory and on the Black-Scholes option pricing model.
 The model's main assumptions are:

-Markets operate continuously.
+- Markets operate continuously.
 - There are no transaction costs.
 - Share prices follow an Ito diffusion process.
-Securities prices have a lognormal distribution.
+- Securities prices have a lognormal distribution.
 - The underlying stock volatility is constant.

 Ingersoll's model assumes that prices vary continuously, that is, there is always liquidity in the market and there are no limits to securities lending and short selling.
 It also assumes that the company's market value follows an Ito diffusion process, that is, a continuous Brownian motion.
 Under this assumption, it is possible to set up a closed analytical formula to calculate the value of a convertible bond.

 The model can be applied only to European convertibles, namely, convertibles that can be exercised only upon expiration.
 Moreover, the model makes it clear how complex the valuation of convertible bonds is, and it provides a highly interesting theoretical reference, in that it can reach an analytical solution to the valuation of convertibles.
 Yet, we know all too well that interest rates, credit spreads, currencies, and dividends are not constant, and the clauses and provisions written in the prospectus of a convertible are often highly varied and complicated, making it fairly difficult to apply analytical valuation models.
 This is why it is necessary to turn to numerical approximation models.

-# The Ingersoll Model
+## The Ingersoll Model

 As just noted, the Ingersoll model provides an analytic solution for the pricing of a convertible bond, given some general market assumptions.
 The strongest assumptions are:

-Capital markets are perfect with no transaction costs, no taxes, and equal access to information for all investors.
+- Capital markets are perfect with no transaction costs, no taxes, and equal access to information for all investors.
 - Trading takes place continuously in time and there are no restrictions against borrowing or short sales.
 - The market value of the company follows an Ito diffusion process.